thoth-station/adviser/README.rst

 operator can remove pipeline unit by adjusting adviser template and provide this configuration without a need to deploy a new version of adviser.

+For prod-like deployments, you can disable pipeline unit validation.
+By doing so, the pipeline unit configuration can be constructed faster.
+Provide ``THOTH_ADVISER_VALIDATE_UNIT_CONFIGURATION_SCHEMA=0`` environment variable to disable pipeline unit configuration validation.

 Running adviser locally
 =======================